 So, if you smoke too little or have built up a tolerance, you might not end up with a high.
 We recommend waiting 30 minutes, and if you do not feel the effects, try smoking a bit more cannabis.

 Pre-existing conditions, specifically anxiety conditions, can change how your brain is affected by cannabis.
 In fact, studies show that people with acute stress could be preventing their own ability to get high.
 Studies have shown that stress stimulates the mobilization of endocannabinoids in part of your brain.
 Without getting too technical, the cannabinoid receptors in this specific part of the brain known as the basolateral amygdala, contribute to the formation of fear memories and anxiogenesis.
 Anxiogenesis is a substance in the brain that actually causes anxiety.

-If you have anxiety and you try to smoke pot and get high, it may cause more anxiety.
-This can be upsetting if you are smoking pot in order to help with your anxiety.
+If you have anxiety and you try to smoke cannabis and get high, it may cause more anxiety.
+This can be upsetting if you are smoking cannabis in order to help with your anxiety.

 Those with serious pre-existing psychotic conditions have been found at particular risk for this unwanted outcome.

 Some seedbanks will allow you to choose a strain is best for your ailment.
 This will make sure you get the perfect strain for you!